angryjames/github-slideshow/_posts/0000-01-02-angryjames.md

 ---
 layout: slide
-title: "Welcome to our second slide"
+title: "Welcome to Angryjames slide"
 ---
 Angryjames Slide
 Use Left Arrow to Go Back